Welcome sign

 What is myWAY Employability?

-myWAY Employability (myWAY for short) is designed for and with the autistic community, to help people (from 14 years old) plan and prepare for working life.
+myWAY Employability is designed for and with the autistic community, to help people (from 14 years old) plan and prepare for working life.

 We also provide scaffolded goal setting to support active progress towards a successful career.

-myWAY offers team collaboration for all types of supporting users, including service providers, employers, and teachers.
+myWAY offers team collaboration for all types of supporters, including service providers, parents, employers, and teachers.

 How can I best support someone using myWAY?